 The most common sign of a saline implant rupture is a change in the size of the breast.
 Usually, one breast may look noticeably smaller, or even feel less full or firm, than the other.
 Sometimes, a deflation occurs quickly, in minutes, if the silicone shell is significantly torn.
 However, other times the leakage is slow, and can take months before the asymmetry is noticeable.

 Generally speaking, the deflated breast appears smaller, droopier, flat, or misshapen.
 When there is a sudden deflation, the altered aesthetics can feel particularly distressing.
 If you are concerned that your saline implant has ruptured, it makes sense to visit a trusted plastic surgeon for prompt evaluation.

-Is a Leaking Saline Implant Dangerous?
+Is a Breast Implant Leakage Dangerous?